 - 1 tsp black pepper

 - 1 in egg beaten (half usedfilling, the other half to brush pastry)

 - sesame seeds

-Brown onion (and mince).
+- Brown onion in a little butter.
 Place all filling ingredients into a food processor and process until well combined and there are no chunky bits.
-I use my Braun hand-held blender’s chopper jug attachment for this.
+I use my Braun hand-held blender's chopper jug attachment for this.
 Add half the egg, breadcrumbs and mix in well.
 Set aside.